soulsands/trilium-chat/README.md

 The `favor` command will prioritize the entry in the chat history and display a flag indicating its importance.

 The `set` command replaces the current note with the chat content.
-Currently, there is no support for undoing this action through the editor.
-If you know how to implement the undo functionality, please feel free to submit a pull request (PR).

 The `append` command inserts the current note at the end of the note.
-It supports undoing the action using the editor.

 #### message

 <img src="./media/image-20230607234443677.png" alt="image-20230607234443677" style="zoom:33%;" />

 Introducing a new command, `insert`, which allows you to insert the current message at the selected position of the cursor.
-It supports undoing the action using the editor.

 The `set`, `insert`, and `append` commands support both text and code note types.

 ### History